 What is a unified API?

-The platform behind the unified API usually has written several integrations for each data source that it supports.
+The platform behind a unified API usually writes several integrations for each data source that it supports.
 The platform then abstracts this data into a standardized format that can be retrieved or updated through a single API.
-The users of the unified API, therefore, don't have to write their own integrations with each data source - just one with the unified API.
+The users of the unified API don't have to write their integrations with each data source – just one with the unified API.

 How does the Edlink Unified API work?

-The Edlink API acts as a unified API for learning management systems and other data platforms that host enrollment information for schools.
-Most LMSs have a proprietary API that third-parties can use to integrate their app with the platform.
-Our developers take these APIs and write integrations back to each LMS.
+The Edlink Unified API acts as an access point for edtech companies to integrate with LMSs, SISs, IDMs, and other educational data systems (EDSs).
+Most of these systems have a proprietary API that edtech apps can use to integrate with.
+Edlink has taken these APIs and wrote integrations back to each EDS.

 What are some of Edlink's integrations?

 Edlink supports integration with major educational systems, including:

 - Google Classroom

 - Brightspace (D2L)

 - And Much More (see our latest additions)